Perenco: United Kingdom

-Perenco in 2011 acquired the onshore Wytch Farm oilfield from BP, as part of a shared venture, while maintaining full operatorship.
+In 2011 it acquired the onshore Wytch Farm oilfield from BP, as part of a shared venture, while maintaining full operatorship.

-Perenco in 2012 acquired all offshore Southern North Sea BP gas assets, previously called "SGA".
+In 2012 it acquired all offshore Southern North Sea BP gas assets, previously called "SGA".
 The asset transfer included an office in Hessle and the Dimlington gas terminal.

+In 2024, the Guardian revealed that Perenco repeatedly missed by many years agreed official deadlines to decommission ageing North Sea oil wells at a cost of up to £8m each, creating major fire and environmental risks.